 The sooner someone who is living with HIV (HIV+) starts taking HIV drugs, the less damaged her immune system will be and the sooner it can return to its healthy, germ-fighting status.
 Research studies have shown that starting treatment earlier, even when someone feels fine and has plenty of CD4 cells, can prevent unseen damage to the immune system and slow disease progression.
-As a result, the US Department of Health and Human Services now recommends treatment for all people living with HIV, no matter what their CD4 count.
+As a result, the US Department of Health and Human Services and the World Health Organization now recommend treatment for all people living with HIV, no matter what their CD4 count.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 Add Your Comment: